gem5/gem5/util/dockerfiles/gcn-gpu/README.md

-## gcn3-gpu dockerfile
+## gcn-gpu dockerfile
-This dockerfile contains all the dependences necessary to run GPU applications in gem5 using the gcn3 APU model
+This dockerfile contains all the dependences necessary to run GPU applications in gem5 using the gcn5 (Vega) APU model

 ### Building the image
 ```